-The measured stress is analysed in a distributed way inside the sensors.
-The analysis methods used identify the static, dynamic and slow changing temperature components from the signal and calculate different signal characteristics.
+The measured stress is analyzed in a distributed way inside the sensors.
+The analysis methods are used to identify the static, dynamic, and slow-changing, temperature components from the signal and calculate different signal characteristics.

-The results are transmitted to the central unit, normally on the bridge, to be further analysed, datalogged and displayed to the bridge personnel to assist the navigation.
-The various components of a typical hull stress monitoring system are described as, strain sensors, accelerometer units, bow pressure transducers and the bridge display unit
+The results are transmitted to the central unit, normally on the bridge, to be further analyzed, data logged, and displayed to the bridge personnel to assist the navigation.
+The various components of a typical hull stress monitoring system are described as, strain sensors, accelerometer units, bow pressure transducers, and the bridge display unit

 SENSFIB Hull™ Stress Monitoring Systems is based on Fiber Bragg grating

 SENSFIB Hull™ Stress Monitoring Systems is based on Fiber Bragg Grating (FBG) sensors.
-The FBGs are an internal stripe pattern in the core of the optical fiber that strongly reflects one wavelength (or color) of light & the user interface can be configured to show current stress, fatigue accumulation, accelerations and slamming trend as well as sailing conditions in terms of sea state, wind, speed and position if such equipment are integrated.
+The FBGs are an internal stripe pattern in the core of the optical fiber that strongly reflects one wavelength (or color) of light & the user interface can be configured to show current stress, fatigue accumulation, accelerations, and slamming trends as well as sailing conditions in terms of sea state, wind, speed and position if such equipment is integrated.

 The Fiber Bragg Grating (FBG) optical sensing technology gives SENSFIB™ a competitive edge compared to the conventional Strain Gauge based sensors.
-Their key advantages being:
+Their key advantages are:

 - Sensors are intrinsically safe requiring no ZB and no limitation to their positioning.

 - Reliable as they are immune to EMI. & the software is based on a Linux OS platform.